Lee Jason Simeone

 Lee Jason Simeone (born 20 March 1980 in Rochford, Essex, England) is an English musician, who joined the independent record label Le Coq Musique in 2008.
 Other artists of the label include Kevin Mooney of Adam and the Ants, Gary Asquith of Renegade Soundwave.
-Simeone left the label in 2012 to set up his own Vernal Equinox Records in London.

 Solo career

 Simeone released his debut album The Dream Weaver on the Le Coq Musique label in 2010.
 The album won rave reviews from Rough Trade Records and Future Music.
 The album also featured Kevin Mooney of Adam and The Ants on bass for one track titled "Epica".